ajithnow/hotel-manager-laravel/docs/readme/CONTRIBUTING.md

 -   Write clear, concise, and well-documented code.
 -   Ensure your code is properly formatted and free of linting errors.

+## Test before commmit
+Please test before commits using unit tests.
+Make sure that you have proper `env.testing` file. run the tests using
+    `sail artisan test --env=testing`
 ## Commit Message Guidelines

 When writing commit messages, please follow these guidelines: